 All students enrolled in practicum are required to have their own professional liability insurance.
 It is not enough to be covered by the training agency's insurance.
 Students who already carry professional liability insurance under a different title (i.e. MFT, LCSW, etc.) must contact their insurance carrier and add 'doctoral student' occupation under coverage occupations.
 The minimum requirement for student insurance coverage must be \$1,000,000 per individual incident and \$3,000,000 aggregate.
 Pacifica does not carry liability insurance for students.
 If the student does not renew their insurance policy during practicum or internship, the time period not covered by insurance will not be counted, and the student may be placed on Clinical Probation.
-For information on where to obtain liability insurance refer to the Liability Insurance Memo.
+For information on where to obtain liability insurance refer to Tevera.
 The Clinical Training Office requires copies of the policy certificate documenting insurance coverage per every insurance renewal period.
-Practicum experience gained while not covered by a student's policy is not allowed.
 The Clinical Training Office will not accept or approve hours obtained outside the timeframe established in the Insurance Liability Certificate.